-The fzd5sgu1 and fzd5sgu2 loss of function alleles were generated with the transcription activator-like effector nucleases (TALEN) approach.
-TALEN arms were generated by Keith Joung's team and acquired from Addgene (TAL6232 and TAL3263; target sequence TCGGATTTTGGCTGCATGtcctgctgctgtttcaACTGTCTGGGCTCGGAGA; Sander et al., 2011).
-The TALEN arms target the 5' region in the fzd5 locus, between nucleotides 137 and 144 in the ORF.
+The fzd5^{sgu1} and fzd5^{sgu2} loss-of-function alleles were generated with the TALEN approach.
+TALEN arms were generated by Keith Joung's team and acquired from Addgene (TAL6232 and TAL3263; target sequence TCGGATTTTGGCTGCATGtcctgctgctgtttcaACTGTCTGGGCTCGGAG-A; Sander et al., 2011).
+The TALEN arms target the 5' region in the fzd5 locus, between nucleotides 137 and 144 in the open reading frame.
 TALEN mRNAs were synthesised (mMessage mMachine SP6 kit, Ambion) and purified (NEB RNA cleanup kit) following manufacturer instructions.
-F0 founders were generated by co-injection of the two TALEN arm mRNAs into one-cell stage AB/tupl embryos.
-Genotyping of F0 founders and their progeny was performed by CRISPR-STAT (Carrington et al., 2015) or HRM analysis (Parant et al., 2009) from genomic DNA samples obtained from tail fin biopsies.
-The primers used are detailed in Supplementary Table 2.
-The target sequence to generate the $fzd5^{sgu3}$ and $fzd5^{sgu4}$ dominant negative alleles was selected using the Ensembl Genome Browser (http://ensembl.org).
-The optimal target DNA sequence on the fzd5 open reading frame (ENSDARG0000025420) was identified following the recommendations from (Hwang et al., 2013).
-To generate the guide RNAs, oligonucleotides (Supplemental Table 2) were ordered to Integrated DNA Technologies (IDT), annealed and cloned in PDR274 or pCD039, linearised with DraI, transcribed in vitro (NEB Hiscribe RNA synthesis kit) and purified (NEB RNA cleanup kit) following manufacturer instructions.
+F0 founders were generated by co-injection of the two TALEN arm mRNAs into one-cell-stage AB/tupl embryos.
+Genotyping of F0 founders and their progeny was performed by CRISPR-STAT (Carrington et al., 2015) or high-resolution melt (HRM) analysis (Parant et al., 2009) from genomic DNA samples obtained from tail fin biopsies.
+The primers used are detailed in Table S2.

+The target sequence to generate the $fzd5^{sgu3}$ and $fzd5^{sgu4}$ dominantnegative alleles was selected using the Ensembl Genome Browser.
+The optimal target DNA sequence on the fzd5 open reading frame (ENSDARG0000025420) was identified following the recommendations from Hwang et al. (2013).
+To generate the guide RNAs, oligonucleotides (Table S2) were ordered from Integrated DNA Technologies (IDT), annealed and cloned in PDR274 or pCD039, linearised with DraI, transcribed in vitro (NEB Hiscribe RNA synthesis kit) and purified (NEB RNA cleanup kit) following manufacturer instructions.
 Cas9 mRNA was synthesised (mMessage mMachine SP6 kit, Ambion) and purified (NEB RNA cleanup kit) following manufacturer instructions.
-F0 founders were generated by co-injection of guide RNA (25ng/μl) and Cas9 mRNA (300ng/μl) into one-cell stage AB/tupl embryos.
+F0 founders were generated by co-injection of guide RNA (25 ng/μl) and Cas9 mRNA (300 ng/μl) into one-cell-stage AB/tupl embryos.
 Cleavage efficiency was assessed in pools of injected embryos by HRM analysis.
 Genotyping of F0 founders and their progeny was performed by HRM analysis from genomic DNA samples obtained from tail fin biopsies.
-The primers used are detailed in Supplementary Table 2.
+The primers used are detailed in Table S2.

-The aampu601 allele was generated by CRISPR/Cas9 (Integrated DNA Technologies) using a guide RNA targeting exon 2 of aamp (Supplemental Table 2), just downstream of the start codon.
-The guide RNA was annealed to tracrRNA oligonucleotide (IDT#1072532), assembled with Cas9 protein (IDT#1081058) and injected into one-cell stage AB/tupl embryos.
+The $aamp^{u601}$ allele was generated by CRISPR/Cas9 (IDT) using a guide RNA targeting exon 2 of aamp (Table S2), just downstream of the start codon.
+The guide RNA was annealed to tracrRNA oligonucleotide (IDT #1072532), assembled with Cas9 protein (IDT #1081058) and injected into one-cell-stage AB/tupl embryos.